WekosMechatronics/Doze/3D print files/README.md

-Soft cover print settings (for your reference):
+Protective cover print settings (for your reference):

 Filament: esun TPE 83A (black)
 Layer height: 0.2 mm